MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/how-to-revoscalepy-jupyter-nb-config.md

 3. Click the notebook to load it, then click **Run** to step through the content and script.
 For this particular notebook, no additional configuration is required.
 For the web service notebook, read the readme for configuration requirements.

-## Configure for multi-user access
+## Configure for multi-user access on Linux

 This procedure applies to Linux or Spark edge node upon which you are hosting a JupyterHub or multi-user server.
 It does not apply to single-user localhost servers.

-For a multi-user server, add our custom kernel **MMLSPy** to the data directory of your server.
+For a multi-user server, add our custom kernel **MLSPython** to the data directory of your server.
 Machine Learning Server provides this kernel for notebooks and scripts that make calls to [revoscalepy](../python-reference/revoscalepy/revoscalepy-package.md), [microsoftml](../python-reference/microsoftml/microsoftml-package.md), and [azureml](../python-reference/azureml-model-management-sdk/azureml-model-management-sdk.md).

 Run the following command to install the kernel: